rmcwhae/russellmcwhae.ca/src/routes/reading-list.md

 -   _Better: A Surgeon’s Notes on Performance_ by Atul Gawande
 -   _Being Mortal_ by Atul Gawande
 -   _The Checklist Manifesto_ by Atul Gawande
+-   _One Day in the Life of Ivan Denisovich_ by Aleksandr Solzhenitsyn

 ## 2015